-Lue “Finisher” Thao founded Cypher Side in 2017 to create an accessible space for youth and the community in the heart of the city.
-It’s a break dance, hip-hop choreography and freestyle dance studio with a very intentional name where “Cypher” means a circle that anyone can join, and “Side” refers to space.
+Lue “Finisher” Thao founded Cypher Side in 2017 as an accessible space for youth and the community in the heart of the city.
+It’s a break dance, hip-hop choreography and freestyle dance studio with a very intentional name.
+“Cypher” means a circle that anyone can join, and “Side” refers to space.
 Thao has been a fixture in the Twin Cities hip hop community for over a decade.
 He began breakdancing as a youth, competing and eventually teaching.

 “Giving knowledge, passing it down like each one teach one,” Thao said.
 “It inspires me as a person and I like to inspire people and teach them how to be positive, how to grow as a person, getting confidence and better self-esteem.
 Me growing up, I had low self-esteem and dancing helped me to overcome that.”

 “Each one teach one” is a proverb that originated during slavery in America.
 Education was scarce, so when one slave learned to read and write, it became his or her duty to teach someone else.